MShazim/Esports-Landing-page/README.md

 # LANDING PAGE
-Building a Landing page using HTML , CSS & Bootstrap
+Build a Landing page using HTML , CSS & Bootstrap5